Limassol Salt Lake

 The lake itself is considered to be one of the eastern Mediterranean region’s most important wetlands.
 The shallowness of the lake (more than half of the lake is less than 30 cm deep) attracts thousands of wading birds to use it as a stopover during the migration seasons between Africa and Europe.
 BirdLife International estimates that between 2,000 and 20,000 greater flamingos (Phoenicopterus roseus) spend the winter months on the lake.

-This salt lake lies within Akrotiri and Dhekelia, a British Overseas Territory on the island of Cyprus, administered as a Sovereign Base Area.
-It is located in the Western Sovereign Base Area.
+British antennas

 In 2003 the British Ministry of Defence caused some controversy by constructing two gigantic antennas as part of its radio listening post network in the Middle East.